Jeremiah Nanai: Background

-Nanai was born in Auckland, New Zealand and raised in Cairns, Queensland, Australia.
+Nanai was born in Auckland, New Zealand and raised in West Auckland and Cairns, Queensland, Australia.
 He is of Samoan descent.

 He began playing rugby league at age 13 for the Cairns Kangaroos and attended Trinity Bay State High School, where he was selected for the Australian Schoolboys under-15 merit side in 2018.

 In 2019, Nanai signed with the North Queensland Cowboys and moved to Townsville, Queensland, where he attended Kirwan State High School.